Genivia/ugrep/README.md

   💡 `ug --help regex`, `ug --help globs`, `ug --help fuzzy`, `ug --help format`.

-- User-friendly with sensible defaults and customizable [configuration files](#config) used by the `ug` command intended for interactive use that loads a .ugrep configuration file with your preferences
+- User-friendly with customizable [configuration files](#config) used by the `ug` command intended for interactive use that loads a .ugrep configuration file with your preferences

       ug PATTERN ...                         ugrep --config PATTERN ...